Which probiotics are best for Candida?

 How does Candida become a health issue?

 The Candida genus of yeasts is very large and includes many different species, though C. albicans is the most common offender in human fungal infections.
+The ‘Candida’ genus has many different species, but Candida albicans is the most common species to proliferate and cause health issues, though others, such as C. glabrata and C. auris are increasing in prevalence.
 Candida is a natural resident in our intestinal tract, and normally our own defence mechanisms help to keep it in check; however, stress, illness, medications such as antibiotics and a high intake of sugary foods can create conditions favourable for the yeast to proliferate.
 (Candida is a mould that feeds on other moulds).
 Even environment is important to reduce the mould count in houses, schools etc. and thrives in dark moist places so our bodies provide a multitude of potential hang-outs for this opportunistic yeast.

 How do you know if your clients have Candidiasis?